Peer Effects in Labor Market Training: Results

 \subsection{Does the effect depend on one's own employability?}

-Both empirical and theoretical findings in the education literature suggest that students of different ability levels benefit differently from peer ability (e.g., \citealp{Burke2013}, \citealp{Carrell2013}, \citealp{Feld2017}).
+Findings from the education literature suggest that students of different ability levels benefit differently from peer ability (e.g., \citealp{Burke2013}, \citealp{Carrell2013}, \citealp{Feld2017}).
 Further, the program evaluation literature has shown vocational training programs to be more effective for jobseekers with relatively bad employment prospects \citep{Card2018}.
-Therefore, I test whether individuals heterogeneously respond to the average employability in their group depending on their own employability.\footnote{I also test whether there is any heterogeneity with respect to gender but do not find any evidence for that.
-See Appendix Table \ref{tab:res_het_LMout_gender}.}
+Therefore, I test whether individuals heterogeneously respond to the average employability in their group depending on their own employability.